gdelbrusco/proftpd-container-kubernates/README.md

 The last file is group and this file configure the group (or multiple groups) of all user that you want to add to belong.

 Define ConfigMap from file
-with this command (command line interface) you can define a ConfigMap from file `kubectl create configmap hidden.conf --from-file=/path/of/file`
+with this command (command line interface) you can define a ConfigMap from file.

+`kubectl create configmap hidden.conf --from-file=/path/of/file`